Frequently Asked Questions

 How do cast iron pans work?

 Cooking in a cast iron pan is exactly the same as in any other pan, with the added benefit of your pan being oven-safe and capable of retaining heat evenly.
 Cast iron as a material is a relatively poor heat conductor when compared to materials like aluminium and copper, but once hot, a cast iron pan contains more thermal energy than other pan materials at the same temperature.
 This makes it an excellent surface for searing due to the amount of thermal energy available.
+Even after you add cold ingredients, the temperature does not drop.
 In short: Cast iron is slow to heat up and slow to cool down, so retains its temperature longer than other materials.

 They are ideal for frittatas, tarte tatins, brownies, German pancakes and any other dish which you start on hob before moving into the oven.
 They work beautifully for roasting, searing and baking, and are generally considered amongst the most versatile and long-lasting options when considering which pans to buy.
 They also work on all stovetops including induction (unless their base is not completely flat; see details above).
 Cast iron pans can also be used to great effect on your barbecue.